handofkwll/fisica/README.md

 4. Start up python then:

 In [1]: import sys
+  tell python where to look for the code
 In [2]: sys.path.append('/users/jfl/fisica')
-# sys.path tells python where to look for the code

 In [3]: import fiins
+  construct the simulator specifying a file describing the sky model to use
 In [4]: f=fiins.Fiins(sky_spreadsheet='SkyTest.xlsx', sky_sheet='Master')
-# this tells the simulator to set up a sky model

 In [5]: f.simulate()

 It should run for several minutes, producing lots of debug statements